 The parity between Android and iOS is very good with only a few subtle differences:

 - When annotating, the Android app doesn’t have a button for undo

-- On Android and iOS, a teacher can see the submitting grade under the list of comments.
-The Android app adds the text “Submitted Files” with the submission.
+- Under comments, the Android app adds the text “Submitted Files” with the submission.